jeffreykegler/hoonlint/misc/whitespace.md

 we are refering to the column location of the text blocks.
 For example, if we say
-"Text X is aligned N characters after text Y", we mean that `Column(X) = Column(Y) + N`.
+"text X is aligned N characters after text Y", we mean that `Column(X) = Column(Y) + N`.

 Often we express distance between columns